 What’s the Best Camera Sling Bag for Street Photographers?

-Let’s start with a giant cliche: If there’s one thing I’ve learned from years of traveling full-time, it’s that less really is more—especially when it comes to gear.
+Let’s start with a giant cliche: If there’s one thing I’ve learned from years of traveling full-time, it’s that less really is more, especially when it comes to camera gear.

 bellroy venture camera sling bag on table with camera equipment

-Plus, there’s something liberating about only bringing the necessities, and it forces you to be intentional with your gear.
+There’s also something genuinely liberating about only bringing the necessities, and it forces you to be intentional with your gear.

 Street is challenging enough already.
-Instead of agonizing over which lens to use, if you’ve packed just what you need, you can focus on being in the moment—on nailing the shot, not fumbling with equipment.
+Instead of agonizing over which lens to use, if you’ve packed just what you need, you can focus on being in the moment.

 My Favorite One (So Far): Bellroy Venture Camera Sling Bag

-Let’s get straight to it: the best camera sling bag out there right now, in my humble opinion, is the Bellroy Venture Camera Sling 10L
+Let’s get straight to it: the best camera sling bag out there right now, in my humble opinion, is the Bellroy Venture Camera Sling 10L.
+Mine has been a critical piece of my kit for years at this point.

 This bag has genuinely transformed the way I shoot.

 It’s big enough to hold everything I need, but compact enough that I can forget about it when I’m walking around.
-It’s also become my go-to “camera cube” while traveling, serving as the organization and protection for my camera bodies, lenses, film, batteries, etc. when they’re tucked away in a backpack en route to the next destination.
+As I mentioned, it’s also become my go-to “camera cube” while traveling, meaning it fits everything I need it to and protects my camera equipment, film, batteries, etc. while I’m in transit between locations and don’t need immediate access.

 The Bellroy Venture Ready Pack 26L & Venture Camera Sling 10L

-I’ve had this sling strapped to me across Mexico City and Baja California, wandered the streets of Lisbon and Porto, dodged tuk-tuks in Guatemala, strolled through Copenhagen and Montréal, and hung around in countless cities across the U.S. as well.
+I’ve had this sling strapped to me across Mexico City and Southern Baja, miles of winding cobbled streets in Lisbon and Porto, a few weeks sidestepping tuk-tuks and motorcycles in Guatemala, a 12-hour layover in Copenhagen, the winter months in Montréal, and of course, through countless cities across the United States as well.

-It’s seen more miles than many people’s suitcases, and it’s held up like a champ every step of the way.
+It’s seen more miles than a lot of people’s suitcases, and it’s held up like a champ every step of the way.

 Why Bellroy’s Venture Camera Sling Stands Out